Skip to main content

 3.

-The loop runs. required_sections, citations_present, readability, formula_validity — whichever apply.
+The run executes. required_sections, citations_present, readability, formula_validity — whichever apply.
 The Architect iterates until they pass.

 4.

-Delivery with audit trail.
-V0 preserved, V1 current.
-Department head or principal can open the audit trail and see which framework was cited on which production.
+Delivery with a signed receipt.
+The artifact opens editable in the Canvas, V0 preserved and current pinned.
+A department head can open the audit trail and see which framework was cited on which production.

 On student data

-The COPPA law profile restricts what can be collected, stored, or generated about students under 13.
-When COPPA is active, the Architect refuses to persist student PII, redacts it from generated outputs, and logs the refusal to the audit trail.
+The COPPA governance profile restricts what a run can collect, store, or generate about students under 13.
+When it's active, the Architect refuses to persist student PII, redacts it from generated outputs, and logs the refusal to the audit trail.
 The profile is on by default for education accounts.

 Interested in a district license?